-To start a coach with keyless ignition, the key fob must be located within three or four feet of the dash START button.
+To start a coach with keyless ignition, the key FOB must be located within three or four feet of the dash START button.
+Activate the ACC mode, and allow the dash instrument cluster to illuminate and the "Wait to Start" indicator on the dash to turn off, then proceed with the following steps:

 - 1. Depress and hold service brake.

 - 2. Authentication occurs GREEN lamp ON.

-- 3. Hold Button for longer than 1.5 seconds.
+- 3. Hold the button for longer than 1.5 seconds.

 - 4. Engine cranks and starts.

 - 5. Release button and service brake.